 It is advisable to refer to the listing Establishment receiving the public for more information.

-To go further : order of 25 June 1980 approving the general provisions of the fire and panic safety regulations in the ERPs.
+For further information: order of 25 June 1980 approving the general provisions of the fire and panic safety regulations in the ERPs.

 a.
 Company reporting formalities

 Depending on the nature of the business, the entrepreneur must register with the Trades and Crafts Register (RMA) or the Trade and Corporate Register (RCS).
 It is advisable to refer to the "Artisanal Company Reporting Formalities," "Commercial Company Reporting Formalities" and "Registration of a Commercial Individual Company at the RCS" for more information.

 b.
 Follow the installation preparation course (SPI)

 The installation preparation course (SPI) is a mandatory prerequisite for anyone applying for registration in the trades directory.